 - A.B.
 Bowdoin College, M.Ed.
 Harvard Graduate School

-Elizabeth Starr, M.Ed., has been a research associate at the National Institute on Out-of-School Time (NIOST) at the Wellesley Centers for Women since 2007.
-Her work has focused on professional development and system-building for the field of afterschool and youth development.
+Elizabeth Starr, M.Ed., has been a Research Associate at the National Institute on Out-of-School Time (NIOST) at the Wellesley Centers for Women since 2007.
+Her work has focused on workforce development, quality improvement, and system-building.

-Starr holds an M.Ed. from the Harvard Graduate School of Education and an A.B. in Psychology from Bowdoin College.
+Ms. Starr holds a M.Ed. from the Harvard Graduate School of Education and an A.B. in Psychology from Bowdoin College.